Ghost Hunting with All Five Senses

 Another (expensive) book that may be useful — if you’re a total geek about this — is Perfume: A Global History.
 Like the previous book, it’s best to see if your public library has this book or can order it on inter-library loan.

 Once you’ve narrowed your focus to an era and a type of fragrance, the earliest perfumes and colognes may be easy to replicate, such a orange oil + cinnamon, or something like that.

-For actual antique and vintage perfumes, you can check antiques dealers such as Aunt Judy’s Attic.
+For actual antique and vintage perfumes, you can check antiques dealers’ websites.

 If your paranormal experiments seem successful, you could take this a step further: People who collect and sell vintage perfume bottles may not have washed the bottles.
 Each fragrance can be copied by modern-day perfumers and fragrance alchemists.

 As ghost hunters, we often rely on three senses:

 However, what about taste and smell?
 They’re usually overlooked in our research.
 Exploring (or exploiting) them might produce interesting results… or it might not.
 We won’t know until we try.

 Though I’ve offered some in-depth suggestions, always experiment on a small scale before committing resources (time & money) to any approach.

 Look at sensory experiments from both angles: